Divine39A:

-The Foods We Eat Living In America
+The Foods We Eat To Live

-2. Combine that with the complexity of nutrition science and you end up in a train wreck of dangerous dietary practices grounded in fiction rather than facts.
+2. Combine that with the complexity of nutrition science, and you end up in a train wreck of dangerous dietary practices grounded in fiction rather than facts.

-3. This is the stuff that keeps us up at night with the knowledge of self-nutritional systems we can alleviate all of that anguish.
+3. This is the stuff that keeps us up at night with the Knowledge of self-nutritional systems; we can alleviate all of that anguish.

 4. The science of life is at the heart of everything we do and underpins every recommendation, supplement selection, and article we build on!